District 5 - Laura Curran

 - To view the full presentation made at the November 18th, 2015 public meeting, please click on the link below.

-Have questions about the study and/or proposed recommendations?
+Have questions about the project and/or the proposed recommendations?
 Please contact Legislator Curran’s office at 516-571-6205, or email email@example.com.

 Laura Curran began her first term in the Nassau County Legislature in January, 2014.
 She proudly serves the 5th Legislative District, which includes most of Baldwin, all of South Hempstead, a major portion of Freeport, and parts of Rockville Centre, Merrick, and Oceanside.